mpodgorny/mpodgorny.github.io/README.md

-**Hi!** I'm currently in my second year pursuing engineering degree in computer science at Wrocław University of Technology, Faculty of Fundamental Problems of Technology [(website)](http://wppt.pwr.edu.pl/).
 Here are some interesting curses i worked or am currently working on during my studies:

 ### Current curses
 - **Reliable Systems**